SBU-r/CIV555-FS25/README.md

 # CIV555-FS25
-CIV555 - ML and AI for Civil Engineering
+This repository is for the course CIV 555: ML and AI for Civil Engineering (fall 2025) at Stony Brook University.
+Students download course materials in this rep but submit their assignments to BrightSpace.

 **Course Schedule**